markproy/sagemaker-workshop/z-account-prep/README.md

 ## Account creation

 The account should be created with a group (e.g., "attendees")  containing multiple users (e.g., "user01" through "user25" for a projected 20-person workshop).
-They will need SageMakerFullAccess permissions, and an admin user should be provided for the workshop leader.
+Users will need both console and programmatic access.
+They will need SageMakerFullAccess and S3FullAccess permissions, and an admin user should be provided for the workshop leader.